-- 1. The development of a super-fast broadband infrastructure to serve Silverton Parish will be supported where it is sensitively sited and sympathetically designed. - 2.
+- The development of a super-fast broadband infrastructure to serve Silverton Parish will 1. be supported where it is sensitively sited and sympathetically designed. - 2.
 All new residential, educational and business premises should be served by a superfast broadband (fibre-optic) connection installed on an open access basis.

 a.
 The Village is now linked to its exchange by fibre-optic cabling, enabling those within range of the new distribution boxes to receive super-fast broadband, either by underground cable or overhead wire.
-The rural areas of the Parish still suffer poor connectivity though some can connect wirelessly.
+The rural areas of the Parish still suffer poor connectivity though some can connect wirelessly to mobile phone data services.

 b.
 The availability of a super-fast broadband service is becoming an essential tool for communication22 and access to on-line services for business as well as domestic purposes.
 With the increase in working from home so the demand for super-fast connectivity grows.
+This need can currently be met for business and individual by Satellite Broadband, but at a price that is out of reach for many individuals.